 * Young professionals, including writers, journalists, and those in law, business, and other professional fields May have up to 5 years of professional study and/or experience in the field in which they are applying.
 Those with more than 5 years of experience should apply to the Council for International Exchange of Scholars in the Fulbright Scholar Program.

-(6) Federal Financial Aid Programs for Brooklyn College graduate students:
+3. Federal Finanical Aid Programs for Brooklyn College MA students

 Teach Grant: This is a grant program which does not have to be paid back, but before each disbursement, students must sign an agreement with the Federal government to commit to teach after they graduate or leave school—otherwise their grant will be changed to unsubsidized loan and will accrue interest from their first disbursement date.
 For further information please visit the following link:

 FWS: Federal Work Study Program: Part-time job on or off campus.
-Students are placed into the department of their choice, at a maximum of 20 hours per week, $10 per hour.
+Students are placed into the department of their choice, at a maximum of 20 hours per week, $10/hour.

 Perkins Loan: Only the neediest students are eligible; packages (awards) are distributed by the University to the colleges until funds are exhausted.
 Early FAFSA filers will receive this loan at 5% fixed interest; the maximum award is $2500 per semester.
 (Every year CUNY receives less funds from the Federal government due to budget cuts).